Aaron-Bopp/Obsidian-notes/D&D/D&D/Wildemount/Character Options/Backgrounds/Volstrucker Agent.md

 ## Volstrucker Agent

-The Volstrucker are a clandestine organization of arcane assassins and enforcers in the service of the Cerberus Assembly.
-Their operatives bear no official title, but are referred to in hushed tones as “scourgers” by residents of large Dwendalian cities such as Zadash and Rexxentrum.
+The Volstrucker are a clandestine organization of arcane assassins and enforcers in the service of the [[Cerberus Assembly]].
+Their operatives bear no official title, but are referred to in hushed tones as “scourgers” by residents of large Dwendalian cities such as [[Zadash]] and [[Rexxentrum]].

 You are a Volstrucker agent.
 Your duty is to silence dissidents who would undermine the will of King Dwendal—and more importantly, the will of the Assembly.